rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 So, there isn't an obvious way to train a purely deontological AI.
 In fact, we don't even know how to check if an AI cares about consequences or deontological rules.
 Inner alignment with current machine learning approaches is hard.
-We have no [physics style models][physics] for understanding the eventual intentions of superintelligent AI produced via such a process. _(TODO: ecological models?)_ We don't have solid approaches for inspecting the decision making of deep agents.
+We have no [physics][physics] or even biological style models for understanding the eventual intentions of superintelligent AI produced via such a process.
+We don't have solid approaches for inspecting the decision making of deep agents.
 Or a decent understanding of what decision making will result from a specific training process.
 We don't know why or how deep learning generalizes.
 And it's unclear if techniques will generalize to higher intelligence and capability regimes.
 This is the 'the hard problem of AI cognition' which we'll be referencing throughout the post.

 Is this just the entire alignment problem?
 Well no, it doesn't include outer alignment and it's possible that we could solve alignment without solving this